oracle-devrel/technology-engineering/security/security-design/oci-security-health-check-standard/README.txt

     script.
     - Run the script for all subscribed regions:
       $ ./standard.sh
-    - Run the script for one subscribed regions:
+    - Run the script for one subscribed region:
       $ ./standard.sh -r <region_name>
     - Get command line options:
       $ ./standard.sh -h